Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Performances in Romeeuropa| ©UK in Italy

 Cultural activities resume in autumn in the capital after the summer break.
-Grab a pen and paper and if you're in doubt about the best time to travel to Rome, compare everything you can do in Rome in summer to help you make your decision.
-Check out this practical guide to the city!
+Grab a pen and paper and if you're in doubt about the best time to travel to Rome, compare all the things to do in Rome in the summer to help you make a decision - check out this handy guide to the city!

 Festival of dance, theater, music and cinema 'Romaeuropa'.